fangq/mmc/mmc/trunk/README.txt

 OpenMP multi-threaded computing, your gcc version should be at least 4.0.
 To compile the binary supporting SSE4 instructions, gcc version should be at least 4.3.4.
 For windows users, you should install MinGW with a later version of gcc [3].
-You should also install LibGW32C library [4] and copy the missing header files from GnuWin32\include\glibc to MinGW\include when you compile the code (these files typically include ieee754.h, features.h, endian.h, bits/, gnu/, sys/cdefs.h, sys/ioctl.h and sys/ttydefaults.h).
-For Mac OS X users, you need to install Xcode 3 and find gcc or llvm-gcc [5] from the installation.
+For Mac OS X users, you can install Xcode 3 and find gcc or llvm-gcc [4] from the installation.

 To compile the program, you should first navigate into the mmc/src folder, and type